yenting-biao/wp1121/hw2/README.md

 yarn dev
 ```

 Visit `http://localhost:5173` to see the app in action.
 That's it, you're done!
-If you want to set up the whole project from scratch, you can follow the instructions below.

 ## eslint and prettier